Types of Dog Aggression)

 Mounting on other dogs especially if they initially try to put their heads over the other dogs necks can be related to rank and control complex behaviour.

-Allowing the dog to mate may often be recommended by the amateur dog expert, this normally makes the problem far worse.
+Allowing the dog to mate can often be recommended by the amateur dog expert, this would normally makes the problem increase rather than decrease..

 This may be towards other dogs, people or both.
 By definition, territorial aggression should be directed toward members of the same species ie other dogs.